eliaszea/finite-absorber-ML/README.md

 **2. INSTALLATION**

 Download the .zip file and extract it in your folder of preference.
-To run the scripts locally, the user must have installed the following Python packages:

-- `Numpy`
-- `Keras`
-- `TensorFlow`
-- `Pickle`
-- `Pandas`
-- `Matplotlib`

 **3. DATASETS**